firstmiddlelast/libresprite-extensions/README.md

 # libresprite-extensions
 Scripts that update an image.
 Download them using the Code / Download Zip.. button, put them in the LibreSprite scripts directory (Scripts/Open Folder in LibreSprite), and the select Scripts/Rescan scripts.
 ONLY THE .JS FILES AT THE ROOT OF THE ZIP FILE ARE REQUIRED, the src/ directory can be omitted.

-- The `increase`/`decreaseLuminosity` scripts directly increase/decrease the RGB components by 10%.
+- `increase`/`decreaseLuminosity` directly increase/decrease the RGB components by 10%.

 - The other `increase`/`decrease` scripts (`Hue`, `Saturation`, `Lightness`) change the corresponding components of the pixel when it's converted to HSL.
 Hue is changed by +/- 15° on the 360° wheel, and the Saturation and Lightness by +/- 10%.
 You can easily change these values in the script, around line 10-11 at the time of this writing.

-- The `grisaille` script just removes all the color from your sprite and turns it into shades of grey (but the sprite and color palette is still rgb).
+- `grisaille` just removes all the color from your sprite and turns it into shades of grey (but the sprite and color palette is still rgb).

-- The `monochrome` script makes it.. monochrome.
+- `monochrome` makes it.. monochrome.
 There is no dialog to pick the color, so you have to edit lines of code in the script (look for the string "EDIT") to select the hue you want.

-- The `outline` script creates an outline around all the non-transparent pixels of an image.
+- `outline` creates an outline around all the non-transparent pixels of an image.
 You can edit lines of the script (look for the string "EDIT") to select the outline color and the outline mode (either with or without diagonals).
 What's more, due to the way sprites are stored in LibreSprite, you need to draw a non-empty pixel on the top left and bottom right of your sprite before using the script.
 You can delete these pixels after the outline has been drawn.
 Exemple use : select the item you want to outline with the magic wand, copy it into a new sprite at least 2 pixels larger (to give room for the outline), draw the top left and bottom right pixels, and use the script.
 Then you can copy the outlined item back into your project.

-- the `palettize` script changes the pixels in your image to the closest color in your palette.
+- `palettize` changes the pixels in your image to the closest color in your palette.
 Example use : load an image, load your palette, use the scripts : now your image is composed of pixels that belong in your palette.
 You can select one of "RGB" or "LAB" methods by editing the file (look for the string "EDIT") ; "LAB" often gives buggy and worse results than "RGB" but it can lead to interesting results.

-- the `pixellate` script creates pixels of the specified size (you can select it in the script - look for the string "EDIT").
+- `pixellate` creates pixels of the specified size (you can select it in the script - look for the string "EDIT").
 This can be useful if you want to "pixellate" an image without changing its size (i.e. making "big" pixels).
 You can select one of "RGB" or "LAB" methods, they give slightly different results from which you may choose.

-- the `countTiles` script counts unique tiles in the sprite and displays the results in the console, in the form : "{number of occurences} : {list of coordinates of the tiles that have that number of occurences}".
+- `countTiles` counts unique tiles in the sprite and displays the results in the console, in the form : "{number of occurences} : {list of coordinates of the tiles that have that number of occurences}".
 The number of unique tiles is displayed first.
 You need to edit the script to fit your tile size (look for the string "EDIT").

+- `reducePalette` reduces the palette size : when 2 colors are close to each other in the palette, it removes one of them.
+This does NOT change the image, just the palette.
+You can select your target palette size by editing the script file (look for the string "EDIT").
+Currently, when two colors are alike, it removes the last one in the palette.
+TODO, WIP : remove the one that's the closest to all the others.

 **Warnings**